AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/understand-the-live-hub-layout.md

 * Ask questions or respond to discussions.

-* Interact with Instructors and other learners.
+* Interact with the participants.

+This is available to both Instructors and Learners

 View [About the Chat panel](./about-the-chat-panel.md) for more information.